 At the meeting held on 27 August 2018, Council resolved (subject to modifications) to forward the Structure Plan documents to the Western Australian Planning Commission (WAPC) for approval.
 The final documents are available via the links below, including the Council Minutes.
 It is expected that WAPC approval may take approximately 6 months.

-Answers to frequently asked questions with regard to this project are contained here.
+Answers to frequently asked questions with regard to this project are downloadable below.

 An Opportunities, Values and Vision Workshop for Project Stakeholders was held on 1 June 2017.
 Stakeholders who attended included: landowners within the study area, representatives of State Government agencies and City of Armadale Councillors.
-The outcomes of this workshop are here.
+The outcomes of this workshop are downloadable below.